-I am going to be a snowbird during January, February, March, April and May of I am looking for someone to stay in my house, and take care of my beloved cat, Nigel Henry while I am gone.
+I am going to be a snowbird and/or traveling during January, February, March, April and possibly May of I am looking for someone to stay in my house, and take care of my beloved cat, Nigel Henry while I am gone.
 Nigel is a very sweet red tabby (think Morris).
 He loves to snuggle and has a great purr!
 He will need to sleep with you, as he does with me.

 Rochester is a wonderful area if you love winter sports.
 There is cross country skiing in the numerous parks, where there is also sledding and ice skating.
 There are several ski slopes within a 50 mile radius for those who like downhill.

 If you are more the indoor type, Rochester has many museums, theaters, galleries and a vibrant art and music scene.
 When Spring comes (late Arpil) there are lilacs and tulips and daffodils all over, as well as the famous Rochester Lilac Festival.
+Of course, much of this is closed due to COVID 19, but will start to open up again when the vaccines are available, and warmer weather arrives.

 My house is a three story Tudor with three bedrooms and 1 full and 2 half bathrooms.
-The house has high speed internet and cable TV with a Roku for Amazon Prime, Britbox and Acorn, among others.
+The house has high speed internet and cable TV with Roku for Amazon Prime, Britbox and Acorn, among others.
 I will take care of all the household bills, so you just get to relax, be purred at, and enjoy all Rochester has to offer.

 I take care to make sure my housesitters are comfortable and happy in my home.
 I arrange to have the driveway plowed when it snows.
 I introduce my housesitters to my friends and neighbors who will act as "back up" if needed.
 Chewy delivers Nigel's food and litter (clay, clumping) on a regular basis so you will never have to purchase cat food.
 I have a very detailed House Sitters' Handbook with all the information you might need in it.
 (Thanks to previous house sitters who have helped me add things I did not think about.)